hnwangwa/Portfolio/README.md

-# Here is my portfolio!
-Powered by bootstrap and some javascript.
+# Hello to whoever is reading this; here is my portfolio!
+Powered by Bootstrap and some Javascript.
 Fully responsive and accessible in mobile!